Colour photographic slides and projection, mid-20th century

 Loading the slides into the projector could be tricky.
 They had to be loaded upside down and right to left because of the lens inverting them.
 Fortunately, the right way round was indicated by markings on the slide's frame, placed there at the time of processing.

 Slide projectors and screens were so bulky to store that it was often too much bother to get them out.
+Also they viewed badly other than in the dark.
 This limited the number of times that slides were viewed.
 Small personal slide viewers got round the problem.

 There were a range of these viewers but they all worked on the same principle.
 You inserted a slide into a slot and viewed it through a lens close to one eye.
 You needed to ensure that enough light was transmitted through the slide and that it was diffuse.
 This was accomplished by a small 'ground glass' panel which was probably some sort of translucent diffusing plastic.